opalmedapps/opal-admin/docs/standard_and_custom_permissions.md

 3. user-specific permissions other than standard `is_staff`.
 4. group-specific permissions where only certain group of users are allowed to access/use certain features of the system.

-The Django admin panel provides nice ready-to-use GUI to manage those permissions, it allows adding permissions to specific users.
-In addition, it allows forming new groups and assign permissions to them.
+The Django admin panel provides a nice ready-to-use GUI to manage model permissions, it allows the adding of permissions to specific users.
+In addition, it allows the forming of new groups and the assigning of permissions to them.
 However, it does not provide a way to add custom permissions.
 In this documentation, custom permissions are explained.

 ## Adding Custom Permissions